pewi21/gw2browser/COMPILE.md

 #### Compile wxWidgets:

-* Use solution file corresponding with your VS version in directory `wxWidgets-3.1.2/build/msw`.
+* Use solution file corresponding with your VS version in directory `wxWidgets-3.2.4/build/msw`.
-  For example, VS2017 is `wx_vc15.sln`, if there is no corresponding solution file for your newer VS, just open the higest version of solution file available.
+  For example, VS2022 is `wx_vc17.sln`, if there is no corresponding solution file for your newer VS, just open the highest version of solution file available.

 #### Make libmpg123 library:

-* Open a `x64 Native Tools Command Prompt for VS 2017` or `x86 Native Tools Command Prompt for VS 2017` and change it's directory to mpg123's directory.
+* Open a `x64 Native Tools Command Prompt for VS 2022` or `x86 Native Tools Command Prompt for VS 2022` and change it's directory to mpg123's directory.

 * Rename export definition file by using this command.